Srj-source/Cv01/README.md

 # Cv01    this has a
                      landing page ,   in
-                     ramdan page,   in
-                      eid page,   in
-                      eid2 page in
                       bdy as untitled out
 ⚠️ STRICT WARNING: UNAUTHORIZED USE PROHIBITED ⚠️
 This website and its source code are strictly for my personal use.
 Any unauthorized access, copying, embedding (including iFrames), or redistribution is EXPLICITLY FORBIDDEN.